onera/Cassiopee/Post/doc/source/ExtraVariables2.rst

 .. py:function:: Post.ExtraVariables2.extractFrictionMagnitude(teff)

-    Compute the friciton vector magnitude on teff from ShearStress in centers with norm of taut = tau.n - (n. tau.n) n.
+    Compute the friction vector magnitude on teff from ShearStress in centers with norm of taut = tau.n - (n. tau.n) n.
     Exists also as in place function (_extractFrictionMagnitude) that modifies t and returns None.